 In case you’re too embarrassed to ask what Manhattanhenge is, we’ll tell you: Manhattanhenge is when the setting sun aligns with the street grid of Manhattan, illuminating every cross street on the north and south sides of the borough.
 Yes, thousands of people will be strolling zombie-like into the middle of busy intersections like lemmings…and it’s a beautifully eerie occurrence.

-When is Manhattanhenge happening?
+What time is Manhattanhenge 2024 happening?

 14th, 23rd & 57th Streets are popular spots to watch the Manhattanhenge.
-However, the Empire State building and the Chrysler building make 34th and 42nd streets especially picturesque.
+However, the Empire State Building and the Chrysler Building make 34th and 42nd streets especially picturesque.
 Or you can opt for a wider shot from Hunter’s Point South Park in Long Island City.

 How often does Manhattanhenge occur?